tiepdotme/samwize.com/_drafts/uikit-dynamics-guide.markdown

 The goal was to make it easy to create animated views and transitions.

-## VS Core Animation, UIView Animation, etc
+## What about Core Animation, UIView Animation, etc

-We already can animate views using various techniques, such as using [animate(withDuration:animations:)](https://developer.apple.com/reference/uikit/uiview/1622418-animate).
+We already can animate views using various techniques, such as the popular [animate(withDuration:animations:)](https://developer.apple.com/reference/uikit/uiview/1622418-animate).

 So why need UIKit Dynamics?

-In short, it is a better framework.
+In short, UIKit Dynamics is a better framework.

 > A composable, reusable, declarative, real-world inspired animation, and interaction system.